Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Elliptic PDEs with affine inputs

 \section{Elliptic PDEs with affine inputs}

-The theory of non-addaptive approximation and integration of functions in Bochner spaces with infinite tensor product Gausian measure in Sections \ref{Linear Galerkin approximation}--\ref{Integration} can be generalized and extended to other situations.
-In this section, we present some results on similar problems for parametric and stochastic PDEs with the affine inputs \eqref{affine}.
+The theory of non-adaptive approximation and integration of functions in Bochner spaces with infinite tensor product Gaussian measure in Sections \ref{Linear Galerkin approximation}--\ref{Integration} can be generalized and extended to other situations.
+In this section, we present some results on similar problems for the parameterized diffusion elliptic equation \eqref{p-ellip} with the affine inputs \eqref{affine}.

 In the affine case, for given $a,b > -1$, we consider the orthogonal Jacobi expansion of the solution $u(\by)$ of the form

 where

 and $(J_k)_{k\geq 0}$ is the sequence of Jacobi polynomials on $\II := [-1,1]$ normalized with respect to the Jacobi probability measure $ \int_{\II} |J_k(y)|^2 \delta_{a,b}(y) \rd y =1. $ One has the Rodrigues' formula